jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 refactor: make it better
 #################################################################################

-There is some repetition in the test.
-If I want to test with a different value for any of the arguments passed to ``person.factory``, I would have to make the change in 2 places - once in the argument passed to the :ref:`function<functions>` and then again in the resulting :doc:`dictionary </data_structures/dictionaries>`.
+* To test with the ``person.factory`` :ref:`function<functions>` with a different value for any of the input parameters, I have to make the change in 2 places - once in the argument passed to the :ref:`function<functions>` and in the expected :doc:`dictionary </data_structures/dictionaries>`.
 I can refactor this to make it easier to make changes to the test when I want,  especially since the programming gods told me `not to repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_.

   .. code-block:: python